 With privacy and security concerns increasing, along with ongoing conversation about net neutrality, the term “VPN” keeps popping up.
 But what is a VPN?
-Regardless of your background, this guide will help you understand exactly what a Virtual Private Network and why you might want to consider setting one up for yourself.
+This guide will help you understand exactly what a Virtual Private Network is and why you might want to consider setting one up for yourself.

-If you have heard of a VPN, you might have in mind some kind of setup that lets employees hook up to central work servers so that they can work while remote.
+If you’ve heard of a VPN, you might imagine a setup that lets employees hook up to central work servers so that they can work remotely.
 What many don’t realize is that you can do so much more with a VPN.
-In fact, setting up a VPN in your home can have drastic privacy benefits, as well as bring you a handful of other convenience that you’ve been missing out on.
+In fact, setting up a VPN in your home can have dramatic privacy benefits, along with offering a handful of other conveniences that you’ve been missing out on.

 If you’re a seasoned tech veteran, you’re probably not going to find anything in this article that you don’t already know.
-However, if you are vaguely aware that VPNs are a thing and had about a fifty-fifty shot of working out what the letters stood for, then look no further: these words are for you.
-Here we’ll be taking a surface look at what is a VPN, and why you probably want one.
+However, if you are vaguely aware that VPNs are a thing, then look no further: this post is for you.
+Here, we’ll be taking a surface look at how VPNs work, and why you probably want one.

 What is a VPN?